MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/ui/AuthForm/DeprecatedAuthForm/README.md

-# DeprecatedLoginForm
+# DeprecatedAuthForm

 ## Overview
-The **`DeprecatedLoginForm`** component represents the legacy login interface, designed to handle user authentication with deprecated UI elements.
+The **`DeprecatedAuthForm`** component represents the legacy login interface, designed to handle user authentication with deprecated UI elements.
 This component provides a familiar login experience for users during the transition to a redesigned login form.
 It integrates older UI components while maintaining essential functionality and visual consistency with the previous design system.

 ## Props

-The **`DeprecatedLoginForm`** component accepts the following props:
+The **`DeprecatedAuthForm`** component accepts the following props:

 | Prop      | Type          | Required / Optional | Description                                                     |
 |-----------|---------------|----------------------|-----------------------------------------------------------------|